linksale/linksale/README.md

 - 👋 Hi, I’m @linksale
-- 👀 I’m interested in System Analyst.
+- 👀 I’m interested in System Analyst and Developer.
-- - 🌱 I’m currently ...
+-  🌱 I’m currently ...
 - 💞️ I’m looking to collaborate on SAP ABAP ALV'S REPORTS and More, look my repository
 - - 📫 How to reach me devtrabalho@hotmail.com